AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Abstract and learning objectives

-In this hands-on-lab, you will complete various tasks to complete the implementation of an ecommerce site that utilizes an AI driven recomendation engine using several Microsoft Azure PaaS services.
+In this hands-on-lab, you will complete various tasks to complete the implementation of an e-commerce site that utilizes an AI driven recommendation engine using several Microsoft Azure PaaS services.

 At the end of this lab you will understand how to design recommendation systems that store data in Cosmos DB using Databricks.
-You will also see how to implement an ecommerce store front with Cosmos DB as its data store.
+You will also see how to implement an e-commerce store front with Cosmos DB as its data store.
 Additionally, you will see how to leverage the Cosmos DB change feed to execute functions for reporting and monitoring activities with Stream Analytics, Power BI and Logic Apps.

 ## Overview

-Contoso Movies, Ltd. has expressed their desire to move to a more modern and cloud-based approach to their online ecommerce presence.
+Contoso Movies, Ltd. has expressed their desire to move to a more modern and cloud-based approach to their online e-commerce presence.
 The have decided to utilize Cosmos DB and Azure Databricks to implement their next generation recommendation system using various popular AI driven recommendation algorithms.

 They would also like to have real-time reporting on user site actions such as viewing item details, adding items to carts and purchase events.
 Based on this data, they would like to know immediately if there are potential issues with the order processing pipeline.